Asymmetries of Service: Interdependence and Synchronicity: A Second Dimension of Customer-Agent (A)Symmetry

 where the concurrency $\mathcal{K}(\rho_\mathsf{1})$ maximizes the throughput at the given $\rho_\mathsf{1}$. \end{theorem}

 Theorem~\ref{uThm} reveals that, tracing the maximal throughput at the crest of the concurrency-driven, synchronicity-based $\IU$-shape found in Theorem~\ref{iuThm} (and specified for these assumptions in Proposition~\ref{convexProp}) as a function of the interdependence, we find a $\U$-shape along the axis from agent self-production to customer self-production, with co-production occupying the min-max in the middle of this range.
-We visualize these spectra of asymmetry in Figure~\ref{uiuFig} (through only the guaranteed service rate, for representational simplicity).
+We visualize these spectra of asymmetry in Figure~\ref{uiuFig}.